The Perfect 2 days in Lisbon Itinerary For the Responsible Traveler

 By car

-As mentioned above, there’s no parking in Lisbon center that’s either easy to find or affordable.
-A lot of street parking only lets you pay for 4 hours at a time, which means you’ll have to go back and forth to the car to top up with coins (and yes, you need coins, many of the machines don’t take a card.)
+As mentioned above, it’s hard to find parking in Lisbon, and it’s far from affordable.
+A lot of street parking only lets you pay for 4 hours at a time, which means you’ll have to go back and forth to the car to top up with coins (and yes, you need coins, as many of the machines don’t take a card.)

 Check availability and prices for rental cars here.